LinguaPhylo/linguaPhylo.github.io/setup.md

 ---
 layout: page
-title: Setup
+title: User Manual
 permalink: /setup/
 ---

-This page includes the instructions for two applications:
+This page includes the user manuals for two applications:

 1. LPhy studio - the GUI for LPhy language